 Allows you to change the look and feel of the components in the Design view.

-JGoodies Looks look and feels are built-in so that you can design and preview your forms using those popular look and feels.
+FlatLaf look and feel is built-in so that you can design and preview your forms using this popular look and feel.

 Auto-reload custom component classes